Godsinred/Tetris_AI/README.md

 ## /assets
 This folder has all the css and images for the web page.

+## No breakdown of the code for the python or GA.

 ## Contribute
 Contributions are always welcome!